helloworlddan/run/README.md

 ## TODO

-- Exposing more from GCE metadata, like SA tokens, etc.
 - Accessing knative spec and exposing config
+- Using generics for common ops like logging and client/caches maps